 Hold On to Your Best Talent with 5 Tips to Reduce Employee Turnover

-A new wave of hiring is here as pandemic restrictions ease across the country and businesses ramp up production and services to meet rising demand.
-With more than nine million new job openings, the job market continues to surpass expectations.
+We are in the midst of a new wave of hiring as pandemic restrictions continue to ease across the country and businesses ramp up production and services to meet rising demand.
+With more than nine million open jobs, continuing job gains aren't enough to meet employer needs for new headcount and back-fill positions.
+What can organizations do to hold on to the employees they have?

 Your Retention Strategy Playbook